5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 15. Once it's done, check your config.plist for errors in Clover Configurator using the Clover Validator in the "Tools" section and correct them if necessary.
 16. Save your config, reboot and hope for the best

-**IMPORTANT**: Make sure you have a working backup of your currently working EFI folder stored on a FAT32 formatted flash drive to boot from just in case you run into issues.
+**IMPORTANT**: Make sure you have a backup of your currently working EFI folder stored on a FAT32 formatted flash drive to boot from just in case you run into issues.

 ## Further Resources and Troubleshooting